sksamuel/scrimage/guide/fit.md

 image.cover(240,160, Color.BLACK)
 ```

 As always a picture is worth a thousand lines of code.
 In this example, the original bird image was invoked with `bird.fit(300,150, Color.WHITE)`.
 As you can see, the output image is of course 300x150, but because the original image had a different aspect ratio, there is no way to exactly scale the image.
-So the original image is scaled to fit inside and the excess space is set to the given background color (in this case white.
-Perhaps a different color would have been a more effective demo).
+So the original image is scaled to fit inside without any loss.
+Then the excess background is set to the given background color (in this case red).

 <table>
 <tr>